HexHive/OSTEP-slides/14-paging.md

 * MMU checks TLB for virtual address
     * TLB miss: MMU executes page walk
         * page table entry is present: update TLB, continue
-        * not present but valid: page fault, switch to OS
+        * not present but valid: page fault, switch to OS, OS maps page and transparently returns to the process
-        * invalid: trigger segmentation fault, switch to OS
+        * invalid: page fault, switch to OS, OS raises SEG fault and passes it to the program
     * TLB hit: obtain physical address, fetch memory location and return to CPU

 ---